ComposioHQ/composio/python/examples/advanced_agents/lead_generator_agent/readme.md

 # Lead Outreach Agent

-This guide provides detailed steps to create a Lead Outreach Agent that leverages Composio, agentic frameworks such as LlamaIndex and ChatGPT to write personalised emails for your leads and send it to them instantly.
-Ensure you have Python 3.8 or higher installed.
+This guide offers comprehensive instructions for creating a Lead Generator Agent that utilizes Composio and agentic frameworks like LlamaIndex and ChatGPT.
+This agent is designed to effectively generate leads for your business and compile all lead data into a spreadsheet.

 ## Steps to Run